danielmichaels/danielms/content/retrospectives/2022/06/index.md

 organisations, remove members from their own, update org details, and manage devices within their organisation based on simple permissions.

-At the beginning of the month I spent a lot of time building on top of the [Auth0 Authorization].
+At the beginning of the month I spent a lot of time building on top of the [Auth0 Authorization] extension.
 This worked well in theory as it matched much of my vision for what I wanted to achieve.
 Unfortunately, it did not fit well into the application of that vision; simple actions require many API calls.
 For instance, I could find no easy method to get the `_id` of a `group` without iterating over every `group` and searching for its mutable `name`.
 To do most operations against the `group`